 Yes, for the Sunday morning classes.
 Not in every case for the evening classes.
 There is a modest fee.
 Check with the teacher before signing up for the class.

 There really is no limitation.
-Anyone interested in knowing more about Christ, NMC, getting connected, or becoming a member are encouraged to attend.
-Mature Christians and long term members of NMC will benefit as well.
+Anyone interested in knowing more about Christ, NMC, getting connected, or becoming a member is encouraged to attend.
+Mature Christians and long-term members of NMC will benefit as well.
 The classes are designed for adults, but mature high school students may attend.

 The content is covered in the context of our church purpose statement: “A community of believers committed to worshipping God as we love, grow, serve, and reach others.”
-The first two Sundays cover community and worship, the second two Sundays cover spiritual growth, and the last two Sundays cover serving and reaching out to others.
+The topics covered are community and worship, spiritual growth, and serving and reaching out to others.

 The Elders of NMC.
 Attending the classes is a great way to get to meet a number of those serving in leadership at NMC.

-The class consists of six Sunday mornings (usually sequential) from 10:45 a.m. until noon.
+The classes occur over four consecutive weeks, with sessions offered at 9:00 and 10:45 a.m. on Sundays.
 They are normally offered six times a year.
-See our web site, weekly bulletin, or welcome center for dates and class location info.
+See our website, weekly bulletin, or welcome center for dates and class location info.

 A traditional Life Group is normally made up of people who come from a similar demographic, marital status or age background (e.g. “young married couples with children”, “single dads”, “50+ senior adults”).
 Participants value building long term friendships, studying and growing in God’s Word together, ministering to one another, meeting needs, and serving NMC and the community as a team.
 In essence they desire to do life together.